ebenefuenf/quma/docs/changeling.rst

 Performance
 -----------

-By default changling is *False* which is slightly faster.
+By default, changling is *False* which is slightly faster.
 Then SQLite supports access by index only.
 PostgreSQL by key and index (we use :class:`psycopg.extras.DictCursor` internally).